jenkhy/GW_Lab_Notebook/Culturing P. marinus/Rough Draft of Perkinsus Culturing Protocol.md

 - Tweezers/forceps (for transferring tissue from RFTM to PCM)
 ### Protocol for transferring tissue from RFTM to PCM:
 **Day 3**
-1. If PCM with antibiotics has not been made already, weigh out antibiotics and measure RFTM as above into an autoclaved 100 mL screw cap bottle
+1. If PCM with antibiotics has not been made already, weigh out antibiotics and measure PCM as above into an autoclaved 100 mL screw cap bottle
 2. Stir with a stir bar and stir plate if necessary
 3. Label seven 5 mL tubes: "M", "M1", "M2", "R", "R1", "R2", and "C" for "control"
 4. In BSC, bring the 100 mL bottle of PCM and the labeled 5 mL tubes.
 Pipette 2 mL of PCM into each labeled 5 mL tube (this is to keep the main 100 mL bottle of PCM sterile)